AmerigoGiommetti/giommetti-ast-park-tree-project/README.md

 [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=AmerigoGiommetti_giommetti-ast-park-tree-project&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=AmerigoGiommetti_giommetti-ast-park-tree-project)
 [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=AmerigoGiommetti_giommetti-ast-park-tree-project&metric=sqale_index)](https://sonarcloud.io/summary/new_code?id=AmerigoGiommetti_giommetti-ast-park-tree-project)

-A desktop application to manage parks, trees, and the associations between them (which trees grow in which park, and in what percentage), built as the exam project for the *Automated software testing* course, following the practices described in
+A desktop application to manage parks, trees, and the associations between them (which trees grow in which park, and in what percentage), built as the exam project for the *Automated software testing* course, following the practices described in the course book.

 ## Overview